Pinacolada64/ImageBBS/v2/asm/README.md

 Prerequisites:
 * Ensure you have Docker installed on your system.
 * Ensure your user account is part of the `docker` group.
 Sample command: `sudo usermod -G docker -a $(whoami)`

+Execute `./build.sh` to execute the build.
+Once the build completes, note the `*.bin` files in the current directory.